What is Hereditary Spastic Paraplegia?

 Is there a cure for HSP?

-At present there is no cure for HSP, nor any way to reverse the disease nor halt its’ progress.
+At present there is no cure for HSP, nor any way to reverse the disease nor halt its progress.
 However, HSPers report benefits from treatments as diverse as ankle / foot surgery where tendons are relocated, to fitness and specialised treatment from neurophysiotherapists for muscle strength and range of motion.
 Read more at LIVING WITH HSP on the HOME page.

 There is also a lack of information available on management and treatment of symptoms to maintain mobility and quality of life for HSPers, another area badly needing research funding.
+It is hoped that clinical management guidelines will be published and available in 2018 or 2019.

 Understanding HSP in more depth